ThinkR-open/gitlabr/CONTRIBUTING.md

 test() ## run tests
 ```

 With this configuration, your computer will connect over HTTPS to test-gitlab.points-of-interest.cc to perform test operations. *Please use the resources on this server responsibly*.
+Server responses might be slow, which is intended.
+If you need a higher performance test server, you can setup one easily as described in the next section.

 ## How to create a test server